 Because these supports and accommodations provide greater access to the assessment than would a native language translation given to a student who is not otherwise receiving instruction in a native language, and because there is no language that meets the state’s five percent threshold or for which a native language assessment would be appropriate, valid, and reliable, SD DOE has no plans to develop additional assessments in another language at the present time.
 SD DOE is committed to continuing to provide language supports and accommodations and to monitor this area.

 In reaching this conclusion, SD DOE consulted with a variety of stakeholders.
 This included a work group comprised of experts in the field of English learner (EL) instruction (including higher education representatives, EL teachers, and EL consultants) and those assembled for tribal consultation meetings (see page 8).
-Additionally, SD DOE brought the issue before the state’s Technical Advisory Committee for assessments, which provided strong guidance as to issues of validity and reliability of any potential assessments, given the disparate nature of the state’s EL population and their accompanying n sizes.
+Additionally, SD DOE brought the issue before the state’s Technical Advisory Committee for assessments, which provided strong guidance as to issues of validity and reliability of any potential assessments, given the disparate nature of the state’s EL population and their accompanying N sizes.

 Statewide Accountability System and School Support and Improvement Activities (ESEA section 1111(c) and (d)):